-On the other hand, the issue of partial denial has risen from 9 percent of hearing cases in 1987 to nearly 41 percent in 2007, the highest since at least 1987 (most post-acceptance compensability disputes that don't involve aggravation of the accepted condition are classified as "partial denial").
+In 2009, the most common issue at hearings was partial denial, which was at issue in nearly 45 percent of hearing orders.
+Most post-acceptance compensability disputes that don't involve aggravation of the accepted condition are classified as "partial denial."
+The Legislature specifically provided for major-contributing-cause denials in SB 369.